 - 1. Verify mathematical accuracy of the report. - 2.
 Ensure revenue is properly report per the Provider Pay-for-Performance payment letters. - 3.
 Recalculate Gross Receipts Tax Revenue. - 4.
 Verify approval of the Provider Pay-for-Performance program for the applicable Calendar Year by obtaining the DHS's Provider Pay-for-Performance approval letter. - 5.
 Design a sampling methodology to ensure claims payments disbursed and recorded on Report #40 adhere to the approved program.
 These procedures should include, at a minimum, assurances on the following: - a.
 Disbursements are for service dates within the program period. - b.
-Ensure all disbursements were made on or before June 30 of the subsequent calendar year. - c.
+Ensure all disbursements were made on or before June 30 of the subsequent calendar year.
+If disbursements are made after June 30 of the subsequent year, DHS should be contacted to determine the materiality of the finding. - c.
 Disbursements are only made for qualified members and eligible services.
-Disbursements are in compliance with the payment frequency noted for each measure with no duplication. - d.
+Disbursements comply with the payment frequency noted for each measure with no duplication. - d.
 Claims documentation supports the pay-for-performance payment disbursed. - 6.
 If applicable, ensure payment of residual funds is in accordance with standards set forth with in the approved program. - 7.
 Verify the ending fund balance for the applicable program year is equal to zero.